Using PromQL in Observability Platform

 You can combine multiple labels and values with commas.

-label equal to eth1
+label whose value is equal to eth1

 :